gomorpheus/morpheus-apidoc/source/index.md

 We currently provide an OAUTH 2.0 based authentication model and are working on language specific libraries for ruby and a few others.

 <aside class="notice">
-Replace the `morpheus-appliance-url` in the examples with your custom Morpheus appliance URL.
+Replace the <code>morpheus-appliance-url</code> in the examples with your custom Morpheus appliance URL.
 </aside>

+The current version is **3.5.3**

 # Authentication